MailOnline/state-keeper/README.md

     });

 In this case the videoplayer waits for an ad to show before the video.
 After a timeout of 500ms it transitions directly to the contentPlaying state.

+Last but not least, it may happen you need to trigger a state change without having a specific transition.
+You can do that defining a timer with an interval.
+This one will fire with a specific interval until the next state change:

+    var state = StateKeeper(videoplayer, {
+      play: [
+        {from:"ready", to: "loadVideo", timer_interval: 10, timer: "contentReady"}
+      ],
+      "timer:contentReady": [
+        {
+          from:function (st){
+            return st === "loadVideo" && videoplayer.isReady;
+          },
+          to: "playing"
+        }
+      ]
+    });

+In the previous example the timer "contentReady" will fire many times until videoplayer.isReady is true and it will be possible to transition to "playing".

 Cleaning up
 -----------